-In WaveMaker, as soon as the user makes a deployment request for Angular profile, the Brotli compressed files are generated.
-Since the compression is part of the build process, when a request for resources is made by the app, the files are readily available and shared.
+In WaveMaker, as soon as the user makes a deployment request for the Angular profile, the Brotli compressed files are generated.
+Since the generation of compression is part of the build process, when a request for resources is made by the app, the files are readily available and shared.
 This results in no additional runtime cost at the server.

 |Asset Type||Without Compression||Gzip||Brotli|

 |JS||2.7MB||698KB||573KB (~17% over gzip)|

 What do WaveMaker customers need to do to benefit from this?

 For existing projects, just modify deployment.properties (This will be not be needed after the migration is in) to enable the compression in the ‘deployment. properties’ as shown below & have the app served over HTTPS.